ConduitIO/conduit/pkg/plugins/s3/README.md

 # S3 Connector

 ## Source
-The S3 Source Connector connects to an S3 bucket with the provided configurations, using `aws.bucket`, `aws.access-key-id`,`aws.secret-access-key` and `aws.region`.
-Then will call `Open` to start the connection.
-If the bucket doesn't exist, or the permissions fail, then the `Open` method will fail, and the Connector will not be ready to Read.
+The S3 Source Connector connects to a S3 bucket with the provided configurations, using `aws.bucket`, `aws.access-key-id`,`aws.secret-access-key` and `aws.region`.
+Then will call `Configure` to parse the configurations and make sure the bucket exists, If the bucket doesn't exist, or the permissions fail, then an error will occur.
+After that, the `Open` method is called to start the connection from the provided position.

 ### Change Data Capture (CDC)
 This connector implements CDC features for S3 by scanning the bucket for changes every